-The Crim Fitness Foundation is an equal opportunity employer that is dedicated to the pursuit of cultivating fitness as a community and family value.
+The Crim Fitness Foundation is an equal opportunity employer that is dedicated to the pursuit of cultivating health, physical activity, and mindfulness as community and family values.
 If you are someone who appreciates tradition, is interested in helping others live a healthier life and generally gets motivated by opportunity, we may have a great opportunity for you!
 And–AmeriCorps, Peace Corps, FoodCorps, and other national service alumni are encouraged to apply!

 Who We Are